Producer responsibility for packaging

 • Register at DPA (producentansvar.dk).

-• Report information about specific packagings and expected volumes (weight) to be made available in Denmark in 2024.
+• Report information about specific packagings and expected volumes (weight) to be made available in Denmark

 • It includes packaging materials divided into fractions, main components, part, components, weight.
 Have an overview of what must be reported in the following FAQ.

-Generic packaging is packaging that is off-the-shelf at packaging manufacturers and wholesalers.
+Generic packaging is packaging that is off-the-shelf at Danish packaging manufacturers and wholesalers.
 In other words, packaging without a name or logo printed on it and can therefore be bought by anyone and everyone.

-If the generic packaging is purchased abroad, the responsibility lies with the Danish Producer, who in this case becomes the importer and makes the packaging available in Denmark for the first time.
+If the packaging is purchased abroad, the responsibility lies with the Danish Producer, who in this case becomes the importer and makes the packaging available in Denmark for the first time.

 In short: Producers established abroad without a Danish legal entity (CVR number) only have producer responsibility when performing distance selling.